asceznyk/darknetv3.5/README.md

   * use the yolov3.cfg file you downloaded
 - weights: is a .pth or a .weights file you can get this from here
   * use the yolov3.weights file you downloaded
-- savedir: Directory to save all the predictions of the model
+- savedir: directory to save all the predictions of the model
-- boxdir (optional):  Directory to save all the actual images wit ground truth boxes
+- boxdir (optional): directory to save all the actual images wit ground truth boxes

 # Custom Object Detection